top of page

 Monarch butterflies only lay eggs on milkweed because their caterpillars feed exclusively on the leaves.

 There are around 100 species of milkweeds in the US.
 In Texas, we have over 30 varieties.
-In central Texas (specifically the Blackland Prairie ecoregion), our main natives are:
+In central Texas (specifically the Blackland Prairie ecoregion), our primary native milkweeds include:

 • ANTELOPE HORNS